blakemcbride/Stack360-Frontend/README.md

 ### System Scale:

-Approximately 10,000 classes, 300 HTML screens, and 270+ SQL tables make up the extensive infrastructure of Stack360.
-There are no practical limits to the size of your organization this system will support.
+Stack360's extensive infrastructure comprises more than 8,000 Java and Groovy classes, 300 HTML screens, and 270 SQL tables.
+This system can support organizations of nearly any size.

 ### Communications:

-Stack360 can send and receive email and text messages.
-Stack360 also has several bidirectional interfaces including REST, XML, CSV, EDI, SFTP, SOAP, etc. and can easily be made to communicate with any external system.
+Stack360 is capable of sending and receiving both email and text messages.
+Additionally, Stack360 features several bidirectional interfaces, including REST, XML, CSV, EDI, SFTP, and SOAP, enabling seamless communication with any external system.

 ### Open-Source Licensing:

-The complete source code of Stack360 is now available under the GNU General Public License Version 3, inviting developers and businesses to contribute to and benefit from this powerful tool.
+The complete source code of Stack360 is now available under the GNU General Public License Version 3, inviting developers and businesses to contribute to and benefit from this robust tool.

 ### Full System Documentation